Trauma Informed Dentistry

 This means that in your dental practice, you will be working with patients who have experienced a range of traumas and abuses.
 Within this large group, only a small amount of people would have disclosed, reported or sought help.
 The rest may not have been able to disclose or seek help yet, may not understand what happened to them, may blame themselves, may be scared of speaking out, or may be confused as to why they are traumatised or distressed.

 Trauma and abuse do not need to be related to medical settings or dental care to affect the patient in their dental appointment.
-Many patients will experience fears and trauma responses about coming to the dentist that
+Many patients will experience fears and trauma responses about coming to the dentist that are linked to feelings, memories or sensory input.
+The way that each patient expresses and copes with their distress, fear or trauma responses may be very diverse and sometimes difficult to identify.

 However, you can make a positive difference to patients with trauma and abuse histories by simply reading this guidance, taking some small steps to listen to patients and to give them the opportunity of being more in control of their treatment.
 It may also help you to feel more confident about knowing what to say or do if a patient discloses to you why they are scared or why they respond in a particular way when they come to the dentist.